Zoom to lay off 15% of workforce; CEO says he is taking 98% pay cut

-SAN JOSE, Calif.
-(KRON) — Having lived through the COVID-19 pandemic, you’ve probably become quite familiar with video meeting company Zoom – but the conferencing platform, along with many formerly-high flyers of the tech industry, is now announcing layoffs.
+Having lived through the COVID-19 pandemic, you’ve probably become quite familiar with video meeting company Zoom – but the conferencing platform, along with many formerly-high flyers of the tech industry, is now announcing layoffs.
+KTLA’s sister station KRON reports.

 On Tuesday, the San Jose, California-based company announced plans to cut 15% of its global workforce.
 The move, announced in a letter to employees published on its corporate blog, will impact around 1,300 employees.